Spaghetti Western: For a Few Dollars More and unstable partnerships

 After 1965, when Leone's second Western, For a Few Dollars More, brought a larger box-office success, the profession of bounty hunter became the choice of occupation of spaghetti Western heroes in films, such as Arizona Colt, Vengeance Is Mine, Ten Thousand Dollars for a Massacre, The Ugly Ones, Dead Men Don't Count, and Any Gun Can Play.
 In The Great Silence and A Minute to Pray, a Second to Die, the heroes instead fight bounty killers.
 During this era, many heroes and villains in spaghetti Westerns began carrying a musical watch, after its use in For a Few Dollars More.

 Spaghetti Westerns also began featuring a pair of different heroes.
 In Leone's film, Eastwood's character is an unshaven bounty hunter, dressed similarly to his character in A Fistful of Dollars, who enters an unstable partnership with Colonel Mortimer (Lee Van Cleef), an older bounty killer who uses more sophisticated weaponry and wears a suit, and, in the end, turns out to also be an avenger.
 In the following years, there was a deluge of spaghetti Westerns with a pair of heroes with (most often) conflicting motives.
 Examples include a lawman and an outlaw (And the Crows Will Dig Your Grave), an army officer and an outlaw (Bury Them Deep), an avenger and a (covert) army officer (The Hills Run Red), an avenger and a (covert) guilty party (Viva!
 Django aka W Django!), an avenger and a con-man (The Dirty Outlaws), an outlaw posing as a sheriff and a bounty hunter (Man With the Golden Pistol aka Doc, Hands of Steel), and an outlaw posing as his twin and a bounty hunter posing as a sheriff (A Few Dollars for Django).

 The theme of age in For a Few Dollars More, in which the younger bounty killer learns valuable lessons from his more experienced colleague and eventually becomes his equal, is taken up in Day of Anger and Death Rides a Horse.
 In both cases, Lee Van Cleef carries on as the older hero versus Giuliano Gemma and John Phillip Law, respectively.

 Zapata Westerns

-One variant of the hero pair was a revolutionary Mexican bandit and a mostly money-oriented American from the United States frontier.
+One variant of the hero pair was a revolutionary Mexican bandit and a mostly money-oriented American from the American frontier.
 These films are sometimes called Zapata Westerns.
 The first was Damiano Damiani's A Bullet for the General and then followed Sergio Sollima's trilogy: The Big Gundown, Face to Face, and Run, Man, Run.

 Sergio Corbucci's The Mercenary and Compañeros and Tepepa by Giulio Petroni are also considered Zapata Westerns.
 Many of these films enjoyed both good takes at the box office and attention from critics.
 They are often interpreted as a leftist critique of the typical Hollywood handling of the Mexican Revolution, and of imperialism in general.